syncfusion-content/blazor-docs/blazor/scheduler/resources.md

 ### Binding ExpandoObject

 Scheduler is a generic component which is strongly bound to a model type.
 There are cases when the model type is unknown during compile type.
-In such cases you can bound data to the scheduler as list of  **ExpandoObject**.
+In such cases data can be bound to the scheduler as list of  **ExpandoObject**.

 **ExpandoObject** can be bound to the `DataSource` option of the scheduler within the `ScheduleResource` tag.
 Scheduler can also perform all kind of supported data operations and editing in ExpandoObject.